 As the Fiscal Year (FY) 2017 came to a close and Fiscal Year 2018 began, Hurricane Harvey, a category 4 tropical cyclone, was making landfall along the Texas Gulf Coast, threatening one of our state’s most populated regions.
 As the storm’s force hit the Texas Gulf Coast, and then traveled over inland southeast Texas regions, the storm caused catastrophic floods and devastated neighborhoods and communities that had never experienced such destructive forces of nature.

-It became clear that the devastation to businesses and local economies in the Alamo, Coastal Bend, Deep East Texas, Golden Crescent, Gulf Coast, Rural Capital Area and Southeast Texas workforce regions would be prolonged and widespread.
+The storm caused devastation to businesses and local economies in the Alamo, Coastal Bend, Deep East Texas, Golden Crescent, Gulf Coast, Rural Capital Area and Southeast Texas workforce regions.
 However, the Texas workforce system had prior emergency response experience and the Texas Workforce Commission (TWC), along with 28 local workforce development boards and federal partners quickly put into motion the needed recovery efforts, just as it had done in previous disasters.

-TWC and local workforce boards worked in concert with existing community partners, such as Goodwill, Salvation Army, Helmets to Hardhats, Build Your Future and other Community Based Organizations to create a coordinated effort, avoid duplication and provide support in the rebuilding efforts.
+As of July 2018, the seven affected Board areas assisted 2,017 affected individuals with temporary employment, career services and training and other support services.

-Mobile workforce units were immediately deployed to the coastal areas which experienced the greatest impact and served close to 8001 customers in the seven months following the disaster with applications for unemployment insurance, access to workforce services and other support services.
-TWC Tele-Center hours were extended to take disaster-related Unemployment Insurance claims, and Texas was awarded a $30 million Dislocated Worker Grant (DWG) from the U.S. Department of Labor to provide funding to create temporary jobs for eligible individuals to assist with cleanup, recovery and humanitarian efforts in areas impacted by Hurricane Harvey.
+To support recovery, Texas was awarded a $30 million Dislocated Worker Grant (DWG) from the U.S. Department of Labor to provide funding to create temporary jobs for eligible individuals to assist with cleanup, and humanitarian efforts in areas impacted by Hurricane Harvey.
 These grants were administered in partnership with the Federal Emergency Management Agency (FEMA) and local officials in affected communities.
-The Commission approved an initial $16.5 million in short-term training grants to seven Boards to assist with recovery.

-As of March 2018, TWC paid out $156.8 million in unemployment benefits to individuals affected by Hurricane Harvey, Boards have assisted more than 1,000 disaster-affected individuals and placed 442 individuals into temporary employment.
+As of July 2018, TWC paid out $176.9 million in unemployment benefits to individuals affected by Hurricane Harvey.

-.
-Source: Hurricane Harvey Monthly Update March 30, 2019

-the Texas economy continued to grow in FY 2018 with the addition of 390,800 jobs between September 2017 and August 2018 – representing double the number of jobs added as compared to FY 2017.
+Despite the devastation, the Texas economy continued to grow in FY 2018 with the addition of 390,800 jobs between September 2017 and August 2018 – representing double the number of jobs added as compared to FY 2017.
 This economic growth is a testament to the broad-based diversity of our industries and employers, as well as the talent and skills of our workforce.
 Our state continues to lead the nation in economic development, and continues to rack up accolades earning recognition as a top state for business in 2018.
 Chief Executive Magazine ranked Texas the No. 1 State for Business for the 14th consecutive year and was named by WalletHub as the Best State to Start a Business for 2018.
 Texas continues to provide great opportunities for its businesses and workforce, as well as score high on Forbes magazine’s lists of best states to make a living and best states for business in 2018.
 The partnerships and collaborations that our Workforce Solutions board partners form in their communities create opportunities, engage employers and strengthen the state’s 13.8 million civilian labor force.